fablabnbg/inkscape-silhouette/USERGUIDE.md

 As a result the cut will go precisely along the graphics.

 1. Extention > Render > Silhouette Regmarks
+1. For a Cameo 5 Alpha, select **4 corner (four L-marks, e.g. Cameo 5 Alpha)** as the registration mark style
 1. Check regmark from document left and top is set to desired value
 1. Set mark to mark distance or clear it to zero if autocalculating from document size
 1. Press Apply